 Or maybe there is some technical problem that is preventing your emails from being read.
 Or perhaps your emails aren’t making it to the right people.

-Send different versions of your email then analyze what features of each email works and which don’t.
+Send different versions of your email then analyze what features of each email work and which don’t.

 What impacts your CTR?